 Each academic year, the COE invites a small group of Wesleyan faculty and undergrads plus a noted outside scholar to join together in a yearlong discussion on a critical environmental issue.
 The Think Tank features a new theme, and new fellows, each year.
-This year’s COE Think Tank features (from top left) faculty fellows Raquel Bryant, assistant professor of environmental sciences; Marguerite Nguyen, associate professor of English; and Anu (Aradhana) Sharma, associate professor of anthropology, who will explore the theme of “Radical Environments: Living Justice, Imagining Futures,” with outside scholars and student fellows to be named.
+This year’s COE Think Tank features (from top left) LaToya Eaves, Menakka and Essel Bailey ’66 Distinguished Visiting Scholar in the COE; Justin Hosbey, Menakka and Essel Bailey ’66 Distinguished Visiting Scholar in the COE; faculty fellows Anu Sharma, associate professor of anthropology; Raquel Bryant, assistant professor of environmental sciences; and Marguerite Nguyen, associate professor of English, who will explore the theme of “Radical Environments: Living Justice, Imagining Futures.”

 Our 2022-23 COE Think Tank will grapple with various scales, histories, and material realities of ecological collapse and geospatial empowerment to consider the racialized geographies and cartographies of climate change: Given the disproportionate impact of environmental disaster on marginalized communities, and privileged communities’ greater access to information about the earth and environment, where might visions of “radical environments” reside?
 Of particular interest will be the role of narrative in our approach to environmental disaster and justice: What liberatory ecologies and archives emerge out of narratives concerning ecological crisis, and how do they create radical earth learning spaces?
 How might we narrate identities, relations, and imaginations beyond conventional geographic, political, and disciplinary borders and cultivate a decolonial praxis for entangled futures-in-common?
 Given the increasing number of people who are forced to migrate due to political conflict and environmental disaster, how might narratives by climate refugees point to more just futures?
 The Think Tank will consider how narrative allows us to connect the past, present, and future in ways that propose new ways of living and imagining.